Start Your Park City Vacation Right. Here.

 - While we love skiing at Park City Mountain, and do so often, be sure to spend at least one day at Deer Valley Resort, where you'll enjoy less crowded slopes and incredible on-mountain food options.
 Also, don't shy away from spending a day at Snowbasin, Snowbird or Alta.
 When staying at Kimball Junction, you can quickly jump on the freeway and arrive at one of these incredible resorts within 30-45 minutes

 What is Kimball Junction?
 Kimball Junction is the area of Park City located nearest I-80, and serves as Park City’s link to the outside world.
-Locally known as “New Town”, Kimball Junction is known for enjoy all-around value, abundant parking, quality lodging, some of our local favorite restaurants, the coolest bowling alley in town, and shopping.
+Locally known as “New Town”, Kimball Junction is known for all-around value, abundant parking, quality lodging, some of our local favorite restaurants, the coolest bowling alley in town, and shopping.
 The area contains most of the basic commercial space for Park City, including grocery and big-box stores, plus plenty of smaller local and boutique shops, all of which were built relatively recently, compared to downtown’s storied history.
-Staying at Kimball Junction means easy access to the freeway as well as convenient driving to Old Town and Main Street, located about 4-5 miles south.
+Staying at Kimball Junction means easy access to the freeway as well as convenient driving to Old Town and Main Street, located about 5-6 miles south.
 If you want to stay in newer properties, Kimball Junction is the place for you.
 All that recent development means there are plenty of hotels to choose from, all built in the last few years.
 Visible from anywhere in Kimball Junction, the striking collection of ramps, courses, and buildings that make up Utah Olympic Park towers over the area from the mountainside, open for year-round public enjoyment.

 Drive a little and save a lot when staying in Kimball Junction.
 The six miles into town is typically very quick, less than 10 minutes on the road.
 It is well worth the drive to save hundreds of dollars per night on your lodging if location isn’t your number one priority.
 Travelers who prefer familiar brand names should be especially comfortable in Kimball Junction.
 Many of the branded or chain hotels in Park City are located somewhere in the Kimball Junction area, providing trusted service and excellent value.
-Hyatt, Best Western, Hampton, Holiday Inn, and more lend their name to some of the hotels in the area.
+Hyatt Place, Best Western, Hampton, Holiday Inn, and more lend their name to some of the hotels in the area.
 Those aren’t the only options in Kimball Junction, though.
 There are plenty of independent offerings to enjoy, all bringing exceptional value as a result of their non-resort, non-downtown location.

 Transportation will be required to visit any of Park City’s famous ski areas.
 Whether you are looking for a relaxing afternoon at Deer Valley Resort or an exhilarating morning at Park City Base Area, you are going to need a bus, car, or other means of transportation to get there.
 In order of proximity, Canyons Village is closest, Park City Mountain is next, followed by Deer Valley, just a few minutes further down the road.
 Bear in mind that, wherever you go, parking may be an issue.
-During the height of the season, the ski area parking lots may be a clogged disaster, necessitating more creative travel solutions.
+During the height of the season, the ski area parking lots may be clogged, necessitating more creative travel solutions.

 Utah Olympic Park